-Once the summer is complete, DTFs may be called in during the school year as paid consultants for professors interested in using similar technologies for their class.
+Once the summer is complete, DTSFs may be called in during the school year as paid consultants for professors interested in using similar technologies for their class.

-There are openings for up to 3 positions: the application deadline is 1 April 2017.
-All rising sophomore and junior students as of Spring 2017 are welcome to apply
+There are openings for up to 3 positions: the application deadline is 9 March 2018.
+Sophomores and juniors are preferred, but all students as of Spring 2018 are welcome to apply

 Statement of Interest: Students interesting in applying should write a ~500 word statement to answer the following questions

-Interview: Potential Digital Technology Fellows will be selected from the initial pool for a followup 30 minute interview with the DTF Advisory group, made up of members of Educational Technology, Information Technology and Musselman Library.
-Interviews will be scheduled for the week of 3-7 April.
+Interview: Potential Digital Technology Summer Fellows will be selected from the initial pool for a followup 30 minute interview with the DTSF Advisory group, made up of members of Educational Technology, Information Technology and Musselman Library.
+Interviews will be scheduled for the week of 19 March.

-Pay: DTFs will be paid $3500 for the summer program plus a housing allowance for the duration of the program.
+Pay: DTSFs will be paid $9.50 an hour plus a housing and meal allowance for the duration of the program.